kaberi-ftm/numerical-methods-console-app/README.md

 ```

 ## Solution of Interpolations

 ### Forward Interpolation Method
 #### Forward Interpolation Theory

+### 1. Introduction
+Interpolation is the process of estimating unknown values of a function using known data points.
+Newton’s Forward Interpolation Method is used when the data points are equally spaced and the value to be estimated lies near the beginning of the data set.
+This method is widely applied in numerical analysis and engineering experiments.

+### 2. Mathematical Background
+The method uses forward differences to construct an interpolating polynomial.
+It assumes a constant interval h between successive x-values.
+The parameter p is defined as:
+p = (x - x0) / h
+The interpolation formula is:
+y = y0 + pΔy0 + p(p−1)/2! Δ²y0 + ...

+### 3. Working Principle
+A forward difference table is constructed using the given data.
+The polynomial is formed using successive forward differences.
+As the interpolation point moves further from the starting value, higher-order differences become significant.

+### 4. Algorithm
+1. Construct the forward difference table.
+2. Compute the value of p.
+3. Substitute known values into the interpolation formula.
+4. Evaluate the polynomial.

+### 5. Discussion and Comparison
+Forward interpolation is efficient when the interpolation point lies near the beginning.
+For points near the end, backward interpolation gives better accuracy, while divided difference interpolation is more flexible for irregular data.

 #### Forward Interpolation Code
 ```
 #include <bits/stdc++.h>